hotosm/oam-api/README.md

 The API exposes endpoints used to access information form the system via a RESTful interface.

+### Tokens
+The uploader endpoints are protected via a token authentication system.
+Tokens are issued using the [oam-uploader-admin](https://github.com/hotosm/oam-uploader-admin), a friendly user interface for token management.
+Follow the [instructions](https://github.com/hotosm/oam-uploader-admin) to set it up.
+To understand better how all the components interact refer to the [Ecosystem Docs](https://docs.openaerialmap.org/ecosystem/getting-started/).

 ### Install via Docker

 Alternatively, if you've got a mongo instance running elsewhere, install and